AparicioJohan/flexFitR/README.md

   package, enabling efficient fitting of hundreds of curves simultaneously.
-- Visualization Tools: Provides a variety of plots to visualize model fits, correlations, predictions, and more.
+- Visualization Tools: Provides a variety of plots to visualize model fits, correlations, predictions, derivatives, and more.
 - Statistical Rigor: Offers standard errors and p-values for coefficients, as well as for predictions, supporting robust conclusions and interpretations.